-If we can see waste as a valuable resource rather than as "waste" we can generate a circular food system.
-This means that most resources are reserved and can be reused and restored through natural processes.
+If we can view our food scraps as a valuable resource rather than waste we can generate a circular food system.
+This means that the nutrients in your food are restored through natural processes.
 We never have to contribute "new" materials into the system (such as inorganic fertilizer, or GMOs), nature takes care of that for us.

 One way to achieve this is through composting.
 Nutrients in our food waste can be conserved and returned to the soil through composting organisms such as wormies!
 After they process their food, the nutrients they leave behind are absorbed by plants.
 Plants can grow to be more nutrient rich this way compared to with inorganic fertilizers, which are designed to make things grow fast, not strong.

 If we eat more nutritious, local food, we are not only fueling ourselves, but also the soil and the local economy!
-If each of us composted and used our compost to grow our own food, we could reduce food waste, reduce the use of harmful fertilizers, and we could contribute to the circular food system!
+If each of us composted and used our compost to grow our own food (or help out a neighbourhood community garden), we could reduce food waste, reduce the use of harmful fertilizers, and create a circular food system!

-In case you needed another reason to start composting, here is a very catchy song that can get stuck in your head for a week!
+In case you needed another reason to start composting, here is a very catchy song that can get stuck in your head for weeks!
 Enjoy!